0xPolygonID/docs/docs/verifier/on-chain-verification/cross-chain.md

 Now we need to create an Airdrop smart contract that can check if the user has already presented proofs to the Universal Verifier (and has been verified).
 If so, mint tokens for the user.

 Clone the repo, add your private key and JSON RPC URL for Amoy in your `.env` file as specified in the sample.env file.
-Check the `ZKAirdroverifer.sol` smart contract in the contracts directory that looks like this:
+Check the `ZKAirdropverifer.sol` smart contract in the contracts directory that looks like this:

 ```solidity
 // SPDX-License-Identifier: MIT